recoilme/b52/README.md

 ### The balance between speed and efficiency is achieved as follows:

 New entries go to disk (sniper).
-As you access them, they are cached in the cache (ristretto).
-Life-limited records are stored separately (freecache).
+As you access them, they are cached in the LRU-cache (ristretto).
+Life-limited records are stored separately, in freecache (without persistance storage).

 ## Usage (telnet example)